Personalized AI-Assisted Storytelling

 We are currently focused on improving both the creation process and the personalization of existing stories.
 Our enhancements include:

-LLM-based Chatbot Assistance: As participants draft their story, an LLM-based chatbot will be available to provide real-time assistance.
+LLM-based Writing Assistance: As participants draft their stories, an LLM-based chatbot will be available to provide real-time assistance.
 This chatbot can offer guidance on narrative structure, character development, and other elements of storytelling to help flesh out the narrative.

 LLM-based Rewriting Tool: After participants complete their initial draft, they will have the option to use an LLM-based rewriting tool.
 This tool will suggest alternative ways to express the same story, which participants can choose to incorporate into their final submission or ignore based on their preference.

-Text Message Service to Help People Manage Psychological Well-Being
+Text Message Service to Help Young Adults Manage Psychological Wellbeing

 User-Centered Design of an Application to Promote Gratitude Among Young Adults